vakras com logo

 flightless Kadmean victory - contra Bosch. graphite on paper.
 2010. © demetrios vakras

-The original "victory", flightless Pyrrhic victory, of 1997 (see here) used incongruous juxtapositions without symbolic meaning.
+In the original "victory", flightless Pyrrhic victory, of 1997 (see here) I used incongruous juxtapositions without symbolic meaning.

 In that image the figure's legs, compiled from an animal's skull are clamped onto an engine, while its arms are also animal skulls raised in the manner of wings attempting flight.